-Vanderbilt experts explain the pelvic floor physical therapy, how it can be beneficial and what to expect.
+Vanderbilt experts explain pelvic floor physical therapy.

 What is chronic pelvic pain?

 Chronic pelvic pain is defined by pain below the belly button and between the hips that lasts for at least six months.
 Sometimes chronic pelvic pain is constant; other times it may come and go.
 Many conditions can cause chronic pelvic pain.
 Some conditions causing pelvic pain in women are gynecologic, such as endometriosis or fibroids.
 Other causes can involve the gastrointestinal tract or bowel, including irritable bowel syndrome, diverticulitis, painful bladder syndrome, chronic kidney stones or injury to the nerves.

 Chronic pain from any condition can be debilitating.
 It usually takes time to improve.
 It is important to diagnose the initial cause of the pain as well as secondary problems to get the best results.
 Often, we have to address several problems, including nerves that are not signaling correctly, chronic stress and pelvic floor myalgia (muscle pain) that develop in a response to living with chronic pain.

 The muscles that make up the pelvic floor form a sort of bowl that holds up the pelvic organs.
 A woman can feel some of these muscles if she squeezes as if trying to stop a stream of urine.
 We don’t often think about these muscles when going about our daily lives if they are functioning normally.
 However, it is very common for women with chronic pelvic pain or with an injury to these muscles to develop pain and tension called pelvic floor myalgia.
 This can range from mild to so severe it can be debilitating.
 This disorder can also make it painful and difficult to have sex.